MssGmz99/IT-HomeLab/Lab-13-Browser-Troubleshooting/README.md

 ## Tasks Performed

-### Cache and Cookies
+### Task 1 — Clear Cache and Cookies
 - Opened Clear browsing data via Ctrl + Shift + Delete
 - Set time range to All time
-- Cleared browsing history, cookies, and cached images and files
+- Selected Browsing history, Cookies and site data, Cached images and files
 - Confirmed data cleared successfully
+- Simulated fix for user reporting slow or broken website behavior

-### Extension Management
+### Task 2 — Extension Management
 - Navigated to chrome://extensions
 - Reviewed all installed extensions:
-  - Claude in Chrome — legitimate, kept enabled
+  - Claude in Chrome — legitimate Anthropic extension, kept enabled
-  - Google Docs Offline — legitimate, kept enabled
+  - Google Docs Offline — legitimate Google extension, kept enabled
   - McAfee WebAdvisor — legitimate security tool, kept enabled
 - Confirmed no suspicious or unknown extensions present
+- Learned extensions are a common cause of browser slowness and crashes

-### Browser Version Check
+### Task 3 — Chrome Version Check
 - Navigated to chrome://settings/help
 - Confirmed Chrome was fully up to date
+- Verified no pending updates
-- Learned outdated browsers are a security risk
+- Learned outdated browsers are a security risk and common cause of site compatibility issues

-### Incognito Mode Diagnostics
+### Task 4 — Incognito Mode Diagnostics
 - Opened Incognito window via Ctrl + Shift + N
 - Reviewed what Incognito does and does not do
+- Confirmed Incognito disables all extensions automatically
+- Confirmed Incognito starts with no cached data
-- Used Incognito as isolation tool to rule out extensions and cache
+- Used as isolation tool to rule out extensions and cache as cause of issue

-### Chrome Reset
+### Task 5 — Chrome Reset Page
 - Navigated to chrome://settings/reset
+- Reviewed Restore settings to original defaults option
-- Reviewed what reset clears — extensions, cookies, custom settings
+- Confirmed reset clears extensions, cookies, and custom settings
 - Confirmed reset keeps bookmarks and saved passwords
 - Learned to always inform user what will be affected before running reset

 ## Key Concepts
-- Cache stores old versions of websites locally — clearing forces a fresh load
+- **Cache** stores old versions of websites locally — clearing forces a fresh load
-- Incognito disables all extensions and starts with no cache — essential for isolation testing
+- **Incognito** disables all extensions and starts with no cache — essential for isolation testing
-- Chrome reset keeps bookmarks and saved passwords — always tell the user this before running
+- **Chrome reset** keeps bookmarks and saved passwords — always tell user before running
-- Always keep the browser up to date — outdated browsers are a security risk
+- **Always keep browser up to date** — outdated browsers are a security risk
-- Extensions are a common cause of browser slowness and unexpected behavior
+- **Extensions** are a common cause of browser slowness and unexpected behavior
+- **Try different browser** to isolate whether issue is Chrome-specific or system-wide

 ## Screenshots
 See screenshots folder for documented evidence of each task.